groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 Dispatched when the value within the search box area is cleared.
 Occurs when a user clicks on the clear button, or when the final letter is removed from the search term.

-#### `sfx::autocomplete_request`

-Dispatched when the search term value within the search box contains more than 3 characters.
-This event sends the search term value entered into the search box.

 ## Customizations

 The SF-X Search Box component allows for optional inclusion of a clear button and a search button.
 Placeholder text within the search box is also customizable.